JellyRollJunior/leet-code-journal/README.md

     * An easy question but I kinda struggled oof.
 REDO
 * Construct Binary Tree from Preorder and Inorder Traversal
     * Very Very Very hard but also kinda easy once you know the trick.
 REDO
+* Validate Binary Search Tree
+    * REDO -> easy in principle but the concept is kinda hard to get
+    * Do iterative and recursive solution

 # First Time 12/20/2021